 There is no organization, board or coalition that regulates the safety of sexual aids in the United States, Japan, Canada and the European Union.
 None, zero, zilch.
 Why does that matter?
-Because, with no regulations, they CAN and DO, make it out of whatever material they want.
-Toxic?
-Who cares.
-Hazardous?
-Whatever.
-Cancer-Causing materials?
-What the consumer doesn’t know will make us more money!
-Keeping them made cheap?
-Now we’re talking sex toy production style.
-Regulating sex toys production would be admitting that people use them, and our government doesn’t want to do that-for goodness sakes, sex toys are illegal in 6 states!
-How could the government evaluate the safety of something that is illegal?
-Doing so would be admitting that people used them, and as a result, that the government condoned such behavior.
+Because with no regulations, they can and do make toys out of whatever material companies want – even materials that are toxic, hazardous, or cause cancer!
+Regulating sex toys production would be admitting that people use them, and our government doesn’t want to do that – sex toys are illegal in several states, after all, and creating regulations would be admitting that people use toys and that the government is condoning them breaking the law.

 Most toys that are sold are made of a material called Jelly Latex.
-Jelly Latex is made of polyvinyl chloride (PVC) for short.
-If you smell it, and it has a scent like a plastic shower curtain, it’s made of PVC.
-This is a type of plastic that is known to leak toxins out through extended shelf life (more than 6 months), agitation (pushing it in and out of your body) and heat (hello, things get hot when you get excited down there right?)
-The toxins leach into your fat and hang out there, causing kidney and liver cancer and damage to the reproductive organs.
+Jelly Latex is made of polyvinyl chloride (PVC).
+If it smells like a plastic shower curtain, it’s made of PVC.
+This is a type of plastic that is known to leak toxins out through extended shelf life (more than 6 months), agitation (pushing it in and out of your body) and heat (such as during use).
+The toxins leach into your body and hang out there, which could cause kidney and liver cancer and/or damage to the reproductive organs.
 PVC is also in Cyberskin, mystery rubber, softskin and Ultra skin.
-If a product says it’s scented or has a” touch me” area in the box for you to stick your finger into to feel the material, it’s most likely toxic.
+If a product says it’s scented or has a ”touch me” area in the box for you to stick your finger into to feel the material, it’s most likely toxic.

 The reason that most of sex toys are made of these materials is because it’s cheap and easy to get a hold of.
-It’s hard to buy sex toys not made of Jelly Latex or other questionable materials.
-Most people don’t want to spend more than 35.00 on a single sex toy and those that are quality made cost more than that for the most part.
-However, don’t use the price of a toy to tell if it’s toxic or not, I’ve seen some toys that are over $95.00 and made of jelly latex.
+Because of this, the market is saturated with affordable sex toys made from questionable materials.
+Most people don’t want to spend more than $35.00 on a single sex toy, which rules out a lot that are made from body-safe materials (check out this guide on Dangerous Lilly for body-safe toys under $35).
+Note: just because a toy is more expensive does not mean that it is body-safe!